Literals

 "4"); ...

 Each + operator again defines the concatenation of its left and right string operands rather than the usual integer arithmetics.
-Thus all six components get joined into a single result string.
+Thus all six components get joined together into a single result string.

 Conversely supplying additional inner braces results in an expression (512 + 256 + 128 + 32 + 4) solely involving integer value arithmetics: